 It was a stark contrast to the relationship between my own parents.
 I’ve written about it before because it shaped me in so many ways.
-It also gave me a deep admiration and appreciation for women who fight for marriages that bring loneliness and disappointment.
+It also gave me a deep admiration and appreciation for women like my mom who fight for marriages that bring loneliness and disappointment.

 They tried restaurants all over the place for about 15 years until one couple moved to Florida.
 That group of couple friends was a solid foundation for unpredictable years as they raised teenagers, sent kids off to college, celebrated weddings and started to welcome grandchildren.

-We’re actually getting ready to go on a short-term mission trip to serve with a couple’s ministry--we’ve known them since college, but have only seen them a few times in person in the last decade and our contact is mostly limited to Facebook posts and Christmas cards.
+Two years ago, we went on a short-term mission trip to serve with a couple’s ministry.
+We’ve known them since college, but have only seen them a few times in person in the last 15 years and our contact is mostly limited to Facebook posts and Christmas cards.